abiolaogu/tdb-fork/docs/training/developer-manual.md

 ### Final Project

-Build a complete application using TDB+ that includes:
+Build a complete application using LumaDB that includes:

 1. **Data model design** for your chosen domain
 2. **Indexes** for common query patterns